berthaamelia/blog/_posts/2020-08-20-connect-bluetooth-speaker-to-raspi-zero.md

 ![Raspberry pi zero W starter kit](https://raw.githubusercontent.com/berthaamelia/blog/master/images/raspi_zeroW.png)

-After hours of googling, i finally came across one article on how to properly install it.
+After hours of googling, I finally came across one article on how to properly install it.
 I run it through ssh from my Mac and it worked flawlessly!
 Credit to the author!
 I am so excited for you to try this too.
 Here is the link:

 [Click here for installation guide](https://gist.github.com/actuino/9548329d1bba6663a63886067af5e4cb)